rjovanoski/final-project/README.md

 Register new user

-- User creates recipe.
+1 User creates recipe.
-- After the recipe is created by the user the administrator receives email notification that a new recipe is created.
+2 After the recipe is created by the user the administrator receives email notification that a new recipe is created.
-- Administrator has two options - approve or delete the recipe.
+3 Administrator has two options - approve or delete the recipe.
-- Administrator approves the recipe and user that created the recipe receives email notification that the recipe is approved.
+4 If recipe is not approved the user receives email notification that the recipe is not approved 5 If recipe is approved the user that created the recipe receives email notification.
-- After approval the recipe appeares on the pages.
+6 After approval the recipe appeares on the pages.
-- After approval user can edit and delete the recipe.
+7 After approval user can edit and delete the recipe.

+8 If the recipe is edited by the user same procedure as above.